Generic Name: ciprofloxacin hydrochloride

 Lower Respiratory Tract Infections

-Ciprofloxacin Tablets, USP are not a drug of first choice in the treatment of presumed or confirmed pneumonia secondary to Streptococcus pneumoniae [see Indications and Usage (1.4)].
+Ciprofloxacin is not a drug of first choice in the treatment of presumed or confirmed pneumonia secondary to Streptococcus pneumoniae [see Indications and Usage (1.4)].

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Ciprofloxacin Tablets, USP and other antibacterial drugs, Ciprofloxacin Tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Ciprofloxacin Tablets and other antibacterial drugs, Ciprofloxacin Tablets should be used only to treat or prevent infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Ciprofloxacin Tablets Dosage and Administration